bitovi/academy/src/dom/2-finding-elements.md

-@page dom-jquery-training/finding-elements Finding Elements
+@page learn-dom-jquery/finding-elements Finding Elements
-@parent dom-jquery-training 2
+@parent learn-dom-jquery 2
 @description Learn how to create a basic jQuery constructor function that can find elements in the page and manipulate them.